Good quantum codes with addressable and parallelizable transversal non-Clifford gates

+\end{definition} To learn about the origin of the integers $a_i,b_i$, see the proof of Proposition 4.4 in \cite{Stichtenoth2006}.
 For our purposes, there are three key characteristics of these codes that may all be fulfilled in certain parameter regimes: they may be transitive, asymptotically good, and satisfy the multiplication property.

 \paragraph{Transitive group action.}

 \begin{lemma} For any $i$ and any integers $a,b$ with $0 \leq a \leq a_i$ and $0 \leq b \leq b_i$, the codes $C^{(i)}_{a,b}$ are transitive. \end{lemma}